spectrocloud/librarium/packages/docs/content/06-integrations/00-dex.md

 1. Change Dex serviceType from "LoadBalancer" to "ClusterIP" (line #112)
 2. Ingress (line #118)
-   * Enable Ingress ; Change enabled from false to "true"
+   * Enable Ingress; Change enabled from false to "true"
-   * Set Ingress rules like annotations, path, hosts etc.
+   * Set Ingress rules like annotations, path, hosts, etc.

 Follow below steps to configure Ingress on Dex Client

 1. Change dex-k8s-authenticator serviceType from "LoadBalancer" to "ClusterIP" (line #312)
 2. Ingress (line #320)
-   * Enable Ingress ; Change enabled from false to "true"
+   * Enable Ingress; Change enabled from false to "true"
-   * Set Ingress rules like annotations, path, hosts etc.
+   * Set Ingress rules like annotations, path, hosts, etc.

 With these config changes, you can access Dex, Dex Client service(s) on the Ingress Controller LoadBalancer hostname / IP